ayaka14732/bart-base-jax/README.md

 # JAX Implementation of bart-base

 This project is a JAX implementation of the [bart-base](https://arxiv.org/abs/1910.13461) model.
-The aim of this project is to demonstrate how Transformer-based language models can be implemented using JAX and trained on Google Cloud TPUs.
+The aim of this project is to provide a versatile codebase for research on Transformer-based LLM architecture and demonstrate how Transformer-based language models can be implemented using JAX and trained on Google Cloud TPUs.

 This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).